-Drug and alcohol addiction have been known to drive others to steal, lie, and commit crimes; spinning them out in a vicious cycle, and even allow them to dismiss the fear of going to jail, losing their loved ones and their job.
+Drug and alcohol addiction has been known to drive people to steal, lie, and commit crimes, spinning them out in a vicious cycle, and even allowing them to dismiss the fear of going to jail, alienating their loved ones and losing their job.
 Without the necessary treatment, breaking the cycle of drug addiction, crime, and incarceration can be extremely difficult.
 Even after being imprisoned and then released back into society, many individuals will experience the same problem that got them locked up to begin with.

-Alternative sentencing is when drug offenders are diverted to treatment rather than incarceration; where their drug addiction would probably go untreated.
-Judges are often offering alternative sentences to non-violent drug offenders in an effort to provide an opportunity for recovery and new beginnings.
+Alternative sentencing is when drug offenders are diverted to treatment rather than incarceration, where their drug addiction would probably go untreated.
+Judges often offer alternative sentences to non-violent drug offenders in an effort to provide an opportunity for recovery and a new beginning.
 The aim of these sentences is to help addicts truly recover and not end up in the criminal justice system time after time.
-Innovative recovery programs such as Genesis Recovery offer specially created treatment programs that satisfy the legal demands of the court while providing addicts with the resources essential for sobriety.
+Innovative recovery programs such as Genesis Recovery offer specially-created treatment programs that satisfy the legal demands of the court while providing addicts with the resources essential for sobriety.

 Research shows that treatment can succeed in reducing drug use and criminal activity.
-Addicts in a treatment setting have the chance to improve their self-esteem and find purpose, instead of being sent to jail where they can be exposed to more substance abuse and criminal thinking patterns.
+Addicts in a treatment setting have the chance to improve their self-esteem and find purpose, instead of being sent to jail where they can be exposed to more substance abuse and criminal patterns.
 Alternative sentencing can help both the offender and the community by treating the causes of addiction rather than simply giving out punishments.
-The results of alternative sentencing give the addict a better chance for long-term recovery, building a stronger family and community, and finding a better quality of life.
+Alternative sentencing gives the addict a better chance for long-term recovery, building a stronger family and community, and finding a better quality of life.

-Genesis Recovery is a preferred facility because it is able to treat men long-term while communicating with probation officers and courts, and facilitating escorts to these appointments.
-It is much more than a chance to avoid or reduce jail time; it is an opportunity to begin anew.
+Genesis Recovery is a preferred facility because it is able to treat men long-term while communicating with probation officers and courts, as well as facilitating escorts to these appointments.
+Treatment here is much more than a chance to avoid or reduce jail time—it is an opportunity to begin anew.